Garden waste collection subscriptions

 What about the food waste I currently put in my garden waste bin?

 Food waste is collected, without additional charge, on a weekly basis.
 Residents need to present their garden waste and food waste for collection in separate containers.
-A separate container is provided free of charge for food waste; you can order one here if needed.
+A separate container is provided free of charge for food waste; you can order a food waste container if needed.
 When ordering, you'll also receive a smaller kitchen caddy for storing your food waste indoors before putting it out for collection.

 Can I put garden waste in my green rubbish bin?